 Church of Santa Maria

-Entering the church through the Main Portal, you will encounter the tombs of the navigator Vasco da Gama in the lower chancel, and opposite it the one of the Portuguese poet Luís de Camões.
+Entering the church (free) through the Main Portal, you will encounter the tombs of the navigator Vasco da Gama in the lower chancel, and opposite it the one of the Portuguese poet Luís de Camões.
 The large stained-glass windows cast a different light over the church.

 With vaulted ceilings, the Manueline cloister reveals a unique decoration that combines religious and royal symbols (the armillary sphere and the cross of the Military) and naturalist elements (plant motifs and fantastic creatures).